hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/draft-hardaker-dnsop-intentionally-temporarily-insecure.md

 before publication.
 This introduces potentially significant operator error(s).

-This document proposes an alternate, potentially more operationally robust but less secure, approach to performing algorithm DNSKEY rollovers for use in these situations.
+This document proposes an alternate approach that MAY be used to perform algorithm DNSKEY rollovers in these situations, which is potentially more operationally robust but less secure.

 ## Requirements notation